fintechsteve/modeling-volatility/README.md

 * How to meld techniques and still be rigorous in the application of a modeling framework.

 ## TEST
-Markup : 1.
-A numbered list
+1. A numbered list
   1. A nested numbered list
   2. Which is numbered
 2. Which is numbered

 # Project Plan
 0. Setting up the environment for the course (Eunice)